Introduction

 Federal Pell Grant Data

 Pell Grant data is published quarterly by academic year.
-The most recent release covers the period through December 31, 2025 (AY 2025-26 Q2).
-The next expected release is AY 2025-26 Q3.
+The most recent release covers the period through March 31, 2026 (AY 2025-26 Q3).
+The next expected release is AY 2025-26 Q4.
 If your team is reporting on Pell utilization or packaging, the lag is usually one quarter behind the live award year, so plan any cabinet-facing numbers around the quarter you actually have in hand.

 Federal Student Loan Data

 Loan volume data tracks the same quarterly academic-year cadence as Pell.
-The latest release is through December 31, 2025, with AY 2025-26 Q3 expected next.
+The latest release is through March 31, 2026, with AY 2025-26 Q4 expected next.
 Subsidized and unsubsidized loan volumes are broken out separately, which matters when leadership asks about borrowing trends disaggregated by undergraduate versus graduate.

 Cohort Default Rates (CDR)

 Cohort default rates are the slowest-moving of the Title IV datasets.
 The latest official rates cover fiscal year 2022.
-The next release is the Fall 2025-26 provisional data, expected around August or September 2026.
+The next release is the FY 2023 official rates, expected in September 2026.
 Because CDRs track borrowers three years out from entering repayment, the figures always lag the current cohort by several years.
 If a provost asks about current default exposure, CDR is not the right source; pair it with your own servicing data.

 The Office of Postsecondary Education publishes several disclosure datasets that IR teams pull for compliance and equity reporting.
 They are a mix of annual filings, a rolling accreditation database, and a biennial safety update.
 The cadences are not synchronized, so it helps to know which one updates when.